TobiasBg/WP-Table-Reloaded/readme.txt

 == License ==

-This plugin is Free Software, released under the GPL version 2.
+This plugin is Free Software, released under the GPL, version 2.
 You may use it free of charge for any purposes.
 I kindly ask you for link somewhere on your website to http://tobias.baethge.com/.
 This is not required!
 I'm also happy about [donations](http://tobias.baethge.com/donate/) or something from [my wishlist](http://tobias.baethge.com/wishlist)!
 Thanks!

 == Changelog ==

+= Version 1.7 =
+* feature: add "Table" button to the visual editor (TinyMCE)
+* feature: update DataTables JavaScript library to version 1.6.2, including TableTools
+* enhancement: add option for initial number of rows per pagination page
+* enhancement: add value "all" to the four Shortcode parameters show_rows, hide_rows, show_columns, hide_columns
+* enhancement: add WP-Table Reloaded screen icon to all plugin screens and the Top-Level menu entry
+* enhancement: add two template tag functions that return the output instead of echoing it
+* bugfix: fix problem with admin menu parent pages, make them ready for WP 3.0

 = Version 1.6.1 =
 * enhancement: let WP Search also search table name and description